cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

 &nbsp;

-- In labs -- feel free to ask the lab facilitators (Daniel and Santiago) about any of the teaching and learning materials presented in labs or lectures.
+- In labs -- feel free to ask the lab facilitators about any of the teaching and learning materials presented in labs or lectures.

-### Unit contact hours – details
+### Unit contact hours – lectures

-Lectures:

-- You should attend one lecture (1 hour 50 mins) per week -- you should either attend in person, attend online (we will use MS Teams), or watch the recorded lecture.
+- You should attend one lecture (1 hour 50 mins) per week -- you should either attend in person or watch the recorded lecture.
   (Recorded lectures are available via the university's LMS, at <https://lms.uwa.edu.au/>.)

-Labs:
+### Unit contact hours – labs

 - You should attend one lab (1 hour 50 mins) each week, starting in week *two*.\